Reframing “Freemium” by charging the marketing department

 Just imagine how much you’ll learn once you have 1,000 real, active users of the system: Everything from behavioral statistics (which features are actually used?) to democratic product development (voting on which features customers would like to see next?).

 Trouble is, those freemium users are not like those who will actually give you money.
-Frequently the features that paying customers want don’t show up on the freebie’s radar.
+Frequently the features that paying customers want don’t show up on the free-riders’ radar.

-Think about it: Almost none of the freeloaders will convert to even the smallest tier.
-If you suddenly started charging only $1/mo for your service, most wouldn’t come aboard.
+Think about it: Almost none of the freeloaders will convert even to the lowest tier.
+If you suddenly started charging merely $1/mo for your service, most would just quit.
 Why is that?
-Because the need, the interest-level, the value to the end user isn’t pressing enough for even a pittance.
-But those who will pay $10/mo or $100/mo do have needs, and it’s not just a matter of scale (i.e. because they require more resources), it’s a difference in kind.
+Because the need, the interest-level, the value to that person isn’t pressing enough for even a pittance.
+But those who will pay $10/mo or $100/mo do have needs, and it’s not just a matter of scale, it’s a difference in kind.

 Counterintuitively, the freemium-tier customers are not your target customer, not your “ICP”.
-Your ICPs are present inside those freemium users; your business model is to use the pricing model as a sieve for those ICPs to rise up, giving them as much time as needed for them to realize it.
+There are ICPs among those freemium users; your strategy is to use price as a sieve for those ICPs to rise up, giving them as much time as needed for them to realize it.
 95% will never rise up.

-Your problem is that freemium users outnumber your paying customers 100-to-1, so in feedback forums they drown out the voices of those who actually matter.
+Your problem is that freemium users outnumber your paying customers 20-or-even-100-to-1, so in feedback forums they drown out the voices of those who actually matter.

 Freemium conversion rates makes marketing expensive